 - Light: Bright light.
 No direct sunlight is required; direct sun exposure may burn leaves.

 - Grooming: Spider Plants benefit from occasional pruning of dead leaves and brown tips (see common problems).
 Mature Spider Plants produce spiderettes, which are little Spider Plant babies that can be easily propagated.
-Wait until the spiderettes have a developed root system, and then you have the options of either rooting directly into soil (using a lightweight potting mix, in a pot with drainage holes), or developing your root system further by placing it in water (see Step 6 in ).
+Wait until the spiderettes have a developed root system, and then you have the options of either rooting directly into soil (using a lightweight potting mix, in a pot with drainage holes), or developing your root system further by placing it in water (see Step 6 in this article about root rot).
 If you plant your Spider Plant baby in water, you can move it to soil after a week or two.
 During either process, you may elect to either leave your spiderettes attached to the mother plant, or to snip the runner.

 - Common Problems: Spider Plants most commonly suffer from brown tips.
 This cosmetic damage is typically due to overwatering, underwatering, tap water mineral content, or low humidity.
 In order to diagnose the source of this problem, first, check to make sure that your plant has a pot with appropriate drainage holes.
 If your plant isn’t drying out properly between watering, this could cause the leaves to develop brown tips.
-In most cases, overwatering is much more dangerous than underwatering (see ), so you need to address this problem ASAP.
+In most cases, overwatering is much more dangerous than underwatering (see article about root rot), so you need to address this problem ASAP.
 I also suggest purchasing a moisture meter; they cost around $12 at gardening centers and will save you from a lot of headache!
 If your plant is being properly watered, try increasing its humidity, or water using rainwater.
 Some plants, like the Spider Plant, are extremely sensitive to the minerals found in regular tap water, while others are unbothered.

 2. Devil’s Ivy (Pothos)